 DARE offers reduced points places to school leavers who as a result of having a disability have experienced additional educational challenges in second level education.

-DARE is for school leavers under the age of 23 as of 1 January, 2017, who have the ability to benefit from and succeed in higher education, but who may not be able to meet the points for their preferred course due to the impact of a disability on their second level education.
+DARE is for school leavers under the age of 23 as of 1 January in the year of entry who have the ability to benefit from and succeed in higher education, but who may not be able to meet the points for their preferred course due to the impact of a disability on their second level education.
 Applicants to DARE can present with an Irish Leaving Certificate, A-Levels and other EU qualifications.

 The Higher Education Access Route (HEAR) is a third level alternative admissions scheme which offers places on reduced points and extra college support to school leavers from socio-economically disadvantaged backgrounds who are resident in the Republic of Ireland.
 HEAR has been set up by a number of colleges and universities as evidence shows that socio-economic disadvantage can have a negative effect on how well a student does at school and whether they go on to college.